davidalger/devenv/README.md

 ### dev-web
 This node is setup to run services required to run web applications.
 Nginx is setup to deliver static assets directly and act as a proxy for anything else.
 Apache is setup with mod_php to delivery the web application and sits behind Nginx on an internal port.
 Redis has been setup for a cache data store such that it never writes information to disk.

+Run `./bin/vhosts.sh` to generate vhosts for all sites and reload apache.

 ### dev-db
 This node has MySql 5.6.x installed.
 Since this is a development environment, the root mysql password has been left blank.